foodude/argdude/index.md

 # Argdude documentation

 ## Description
-Argdude is a library to test keyword arguments on various conditions
+Argdude is a library to test keywords and keyword arguments on various conditions

 ## Disclaimer